Kyuu-Ji/htb-write-up/enterprise/write-up-enterprise.md

 define('DB_PASSWORD', 'NCC-1701E');
 ```

-As there is no MySQL installed on this server, we can use **Metasploit** to pivot through that client to another one.
+As there is no MySQL installed on this current server, **Metasploit** can be used to pivot through that client to another one.

 Creating binary to start **Meterpreter** connection:
 ```markdown